Heyshott

-Heyshott is a village and civil parish in the Chichester district of West Sussex, England.
-It is approximately three miles south of Midhurst.
-Like many villages it has lost its shop but still has one pub, the Unicorn Inn.
+Heyshott is a village, Anglican parish and civil parish in the Chichester district of West Sussex, England.
+It is approximately three miles south of Midhurst and lies within the South Downs National Park.
+Like many villages it has lost its shop but still has one pub, The Unicorn Inn.
 The hamlet of Hoyle is to the northeast of the village.

+History

+In the reign of Henry VIII (1509-1547), the manor was associated with Petworth, and in the 19th century was the property of Lord Leconfield.

+Civil parish

 In the 2001 census the parish covered 938 hectares (2316 acres) and had 131 households with a total population of 309 of whom 137 residents were economically active.
 The 2011 Census population was 270.

+Anglican parish

 The Anglican parish church is dedicated to St James the Great.
 Bishop Morris Maddocks is buried at the local church, alongside his wife Anne.

+Parish records date back to 1690.

+The area of the parish in the mid-19th century was 2171 acre and the parish population was 396.

+Features and events

-It is well known locally for its Bonfire and Firework display, which is held on a Saturday evening close to 5 November, from 7pm.
+Heyshott holds an annual bonfire and firework display, which is held on a Saturday evening close to 5 November, from 7pm.

 It also gives its name to the nearby site, "Heyshott Down Nature Reserve" - which is found just to the south of the village.
 The reserve is an SSSI (site of special scientific interest) containing neolithic and Bronze Age earthworks on a chalk grassland.
 The reserve offers a view over the village and a large portion of the south-western Weald.

+There is a large number of listed buildings in and around the village, including the church, many cottages and a telephone kiosk.